dojo-engineering/dojo-samples/samples/accept-a-payment/prebuilt-checkout/cs-react/README.md

 ```shell
 dotnet run
 ```
-4. Test that the sample app is working by going to http://localhost:44488
+4. Test that the sample app is working by going to http://localhost:7095 If everthing working fine you will be automatically redirected to http://localhost:44488.
 5. Run
 ```shell
 ngrok http 44488